rabbitmq/rabbitmq-website/site/channels.md

 too much memory.

-See the [Monitoring, Metrics and Diagnostics](#monitoring) section to learn about how to inspect channels, the number of channels on a connectio, channel churn rate and so on.
+See the [Monitoring, Metrics and Diagnostics](#monitoring) section to learn about how to inspect channels, the number of channels on a connection, channel churn rate and so on.

 ### <a id="channel-max" class="anchor" href="#channel-max">Maximum Number of Channels per Connection</a>